jeradkups/clab/sros-epipe-ldp-sr_ospf-lab/README.md

-/clab/sros-epipe-evpn-sr_ospf-lab
+/clab/sros-epipe-ldp-sr_ospf-lab

 This lab uses the following protocols to configure an epipe service between PE1 and PE2:
 - SR-OSPF: IGP and Label distribution for transport tunnel
-- BGP-EVPN: Label distribution for services
+- TLDP: Label distribution for services